Ahmed-Amine-Soltani/terraform-gcp-cdn/more-detail.md

 }
 ```

-HTTP LoadBalancer to redirect the traffic to your HTTPS load balancer.
+HTTP LoadBalancer to redirect the traffic to our HTTPS load balancer.

 ```hcl
 # GCP forwarding rule http to https